 If you have dived several places and feel it is time to treat yourself to somewhere truly spectacular and to somewhere you can look back on all your life, then it is time to give Costa Rica liveaboard diving some serious thought.
 For men and women, young and old alike, Cocos has become a 'must visit' destination, and it is a very popular destination with limited spaces.
 So we recommend you book many months in advance of your travel dates to avoid disappointment.

-Most diving trips to Cocos Island run for 10 nights as the tour includes a 1½ days cruise out there, and the same on return.
+Most liveaboard diving trips to Cocos Island run for 10 nights as the tour includes a 1½ days cruise out there, and the same on return.
 This gives you plenty of time to make sure your equipment is in order, to get to know the other boys and girls on board and learn more about the island's history and eco-system from the on board information.

 The boats tend to be relatively high-spec to cope with the potential demands of operating in such a remote location and aim to provide a comfortable experience with fine food and beverages to compliment the fabulous scuba diving.

-An exciting option on some of the boats is to take a deep sea submersible down to the ocean depths of Cocos on a once-in-a-lifetime dive to see deep sea creatures and landscapes way beyond recreational scuba limits.
+An exciting option on some of the liveaboard boats is to take a deep sea submersible down to the ocean depths of Cocos on a once-in-a-lifetime dive to see deep sea creatures and landscapes way beyond recreational scuba limits.
 Imagine looking up through the glass viewing bubble of the submersible to the ocean's surface 328ft (100m) above and witnessing the silhouettes of a school of hammerheads or a squadron of mobula rays overhead!

 Costa Rica's climate is described as mild and subtropical year-round.
 Rainy season is approximately May through November, with more showers and lower water visibility, but this is also the time when there is most action underwater around Cocos Island.
 Dry season occurs between December and April.
 The temperature does not vary a great deal, with the average range being between low 70s to low 80s°F (23 to 28°C) although a few degrees either side would not be a rare occurrence, especially in the higher altitude locations such as San José.

 Truly there is no best time to go to Cocos as the island offers great diving all year round and the weather is very changeable.
 June through December sees more rains and rougher seas, carrying more plankton, attracting the big fish but also reducing visibility.
 There are more hammerheads, whale sharks and manta rays at this time.
 December through May is drier and the seas calmer while still having great pelagic sightings.
-As always, open ocean conditions can vary so these liveaboard safaris are not recommended for those who suffer badly from motion sickness.
+As always, open ocean conditions can vary so these Cocos liveaboards are not recommended for those who suffer badly from motion sickness.

 The water temperature ranges between 75-86°F (24-30°C).
 We recommend you take a 5 mm full length wet suit, hood, globes and boots on your Cocos liveaboard safari to be comfortable at all times, depending on the presence of thermoclines.
 These can cause a drastic 43°F (6°C) drop in the water temperature.

 If you are visiting during January through early June you may want to consider a dive cruise to Caño Island.
-This is a destination visited by some of the liveaboards at this time of year.
+This is a destination visited by some of the Costa Rican liveaboards at this time of year.

 Costa Rica, is one of a number of small nations that comprise the isthmus of Central America.
 Its eastern shore is lapped by the Caribbean, and its western shore by the Pacific.
 The land border to the north is Nicaragua and to the south is Panama.